jlvaquero/MoonBot/README.md

 How to deploy your own moonBot:

-1. Talk with @botFather in telegram and create a new bot.
+1. Chat with @botFather in telegram and create a new bot.
 2. Install https://nodejs.org
 3. Download this project
 4. Run "npm update --production" command in project root folder